Fedihosting-Foundation-Forks/fep/fep/c0e0/fep-c0e0.md

 ## Summary

-This document describes [ActivityPub] emoji reactions.
+This document describes how emoji reactions are implemented in [ActivityPub] network.

 ## History